 6. Another step to consider when deploying Hadoop in the public cloud is whether data encryption options are available or not.
 This is a prime security policy especially for businesses in healthcare sector.
 So, you need to inquire if the Hadoop deployment can support data encryption and learn about the scaling, performance and pricing implications.

 7. You should also learn how economical and simple it is to get data in or out of the cloud before installing Hadoop.
 The cloud will offer different pricing structures for feeding, storing and shifting data outside the cloud.
 Not all features that you require will be present in all cloud sites.
 So, you may have to establish the Hadoop cluster in certain specific locations.
 This is why you need to know how much the costs will be for moving data in or out of a cloud location.

 8. Finally, you must learn how simple it is to handle the Hadoop Cloud infrastructure inside the cloud.
-With deployments growing, you may need backups or disaster recovery solutions.
+With deployments growing, you may need backup services or disaster recovery solutions.
 So, you should ideally take into account management implications of expanding your Hadoop cluster.